qualimente/infra-exercises-terraform/aws/multi_tier_app/README.md

 Declare variables for:

 * name - your name/userid, e.g. `jsmith`
 * vpc_id - the id of the VPC network to use, e.g. vpc-58a29221

+Create a terraform.tfvars file and se the value of the `name` variable in that file.

 ## Resolve existing network resources ##